martin-fleck/momot/casestudy/generic_modularization/index.md

 <img src="http://martin-fleck.github.io/momot/images/casestudy/generic_modularization/generic_modularization_metamodel.svg" alt="Modularization Meta-Model" />
 </div>

-In our meta-model generically represents a language through a given name (e.g., Ecore).
+In our generic modularization meta-model, a language is the root of the object graph.
 A ``Language`` consists of a set of ``Modules`` which in turn consist of entities.
 In the unmodularized case we only have one module containing all entities.
 ``Entities`` are identified by their name and may have relationships among them (e.g., associations or inheritance).
 A ``Relationship`` is given a weight that is considered during the search process.